 Closed BRT is the more common kind of BRT in the United States, mostly for the second reason.
 Where it appears in developing countries with very high public transit demand, it is mostly for the first reason.

-BRT can be closed by any of several mechanisms:
+BRT can be closed by any of three design choices:

 - Station and fleet incompatibility.
 Stations and buses may be designed so that they can only be used together.
 For example, Eugene, Oregon’s BRT can run in regular lanes and even in mixed traffic, but its stations have high platforms that only match the floor height of the designated BRT buses, effectively requiring a closed system.
 Fleet incompatibility can also be created through electrification, especially if end-of-line charging stations are required.
 These stations become barriers to continuing service beyond the end of the line at that station, because the charging requires an amount of time that is practical only at the end of the line when no passengers are on board.